the-dreemurrs/trollSpeak/README.md

 # requirements
 this uses python 3 and a library called "clipboard" which you can easily install via pip (https://pypi.org/project/clipboard/ is the link).

+# changelog
+v0.3 - initial version, contains quirks for kanaya, terezi, and vriska. v0.6 - added gamzee, eridan, and sollux. rewrote clipboard bits so as to make use of a less inconvenient library.